Indonesia: Magic Mushrooms and More at Gili Trawangan

 Gili Trawangan is an infamous backpacker island located off the coast of Lombok, Indonesia.

-But don’t be put off by this stereotype, take a step off the backpacker route and you’ll find the island has much more to offer!
+But don’t be put off by this stereotype, take a step off the backpacker route, and you’ll find the island has much more to offer in 2026!

 Transport: Bali – Gili T

-Bali has an unlimited amount of travel agents, street sellers, and booking offices that organize buses and boats to Gili T daily.
+Bali has an unlimited number of travel agents, street sellers, and booking offices that organize buses and boats to Gili T daily.

-You have two options, take the fast boat (2hrs) or the slow boat (4hrs).
-Sadly I was on a time limit and booked within the first office I stumbled across.
+You have two options: take the fast boat (2 hours) or the slow boat (4 hours).
+Sadly, I was on a time limit and booked within the first office I stumbled across.

 Boat from Bali to Gili Trawangan